Skip to content

 What should I do if I think I’m having a mild allergic reaction?

-Even if symptoms seem mild, you should stop eating the food immediately and contact your doctor or allergist for guidance.
-Mild symptoms can sometimes escalate into a more severe reaction.
+Even if symptoms seem mild, stop eating the food immediately and contact your doctor or allergist for guidance.
+Mild symptoms can sometimes escalate into severe reactions.
+Always have an emergency action plan if you have known food allergies.

 You May Also Like These Calculators